keshavkumar03/url_shortner/README.md

 # url_shortner
-An web app for shortening your links.
-It uses cleanuri API for shortening links/URLs
+A web app for shortening your links.
+It uses cleanuri API form (public API repositary) for shortening links/URLs

+note:

+cd to the project directory and run the following cmds

+"npm install"

+"node index.js"

+and visit the localhost:3000 in your browser